 “If you were a tree, what kind would you be?”
 It’s the type of inane question that many people would roll their eyes at if it were asked during an icebreaker exercise or on a first date.
 But for Sally Gibson, the question was posed someplace much, much worse: a job interview.

 At the time, she kicked herself for not being more prepared for an off-the-wall question like this, because they’d become very popular in the early-2000s.
 Job seekers were told to expect to be asked things like: “How much does the Empire State Building weigh?”
-“How many golf balls would fit into a 747?”
-“Why are manhole covers round?” or, a question immortalized in the 2013 film The Internship, “You’re shrunk down to the size of nickels and dropped into the bottom of a blender.
+“How many golf balls would fit into a 747?” or, a question immortalised in the 2013 film The Internship, “You’re shrunk down to the size of nickels and dropped into the bottom of a blender.
 What do you do?”

 Considering the fact that they’re nearly universally despised, you have to wonder why these questions exist in the first place.
 Their origin is actually a bit fuzzy.
-In the early-aughts, prevailing wisdom was that they were used during Google interviews.
+In the early aughts, the prevailing wisdom was that they were used during Google interviews.
 But in a 2010 post on her website, Gayle Laakmann McDowell, who had been a software engineer at Google and served on the company’s hiring committee, said that this wasn’t true.
-“Years ago, rumors used to circulate about Microsoft interviews,” she wrote.
-“They were the hot, new company that everyone wanted to work.
+“Years ago, rumours used to circulate about Microsoft interviews,” she wrote.
+“They were the hot, new company that everyone wanted to work for.
 With envy came the urban myths.
-These rumors have since been transfered to Google, and will surely be transfered to some new company in due time.
-Bloggers — always desperate for links and traffic — have capitalized on this, with scary articles about their ‘nightmare interview’ and ‘crazy questions’.
+These rumours have since been transferred to Google, and will surely be transferred to some new company in due time.
+Bloggers — always desperate for links and traffic — have capitalised on this, with scary articles about their ‘nightmare interview’ and ‘crazy questions’.
 Let's just stop this right now, shall we? [sic]” She went on to state that brain teasers are explicitly banned at Google (and Microsoft) during interviews.

 Eric Cole, the founder of InterviewIQ, agrees.
 “As a hiring manager for over 35 years, and now as a career coach and interview coach, I have heard and even asked some pretty bad questions,” admits Cole.
 “Unfortunately, most interviewers who ask those impossible ‘brain teaser’ questions are really more interested in flexing their ego and showing off.”